ozibopatricia/MS-EXCEL-PROJ/README.md

 The goal of this project is yo keep track of the revenue across different segments, months , quarters, and months.
 This will help us understand where the lapses came from and how to resolve them.

-# Key questions
+# Problem Statement
-1. How do sales vary by month
+1. Total revenue for the years
-2. How do sales vary by region
+2. Average sales by region
-3. Sales by quarters
+3. Average sales by quarters
 4. Sales by segment
 5. How do products sold vary by month
-6. Total revenue for the entire year
-7. Sum of discount by month
+6. Top 3 customers with highest discount

 # Results

 ![](pivot2.PNG)